 - Please make sure that you always wash all of your produce while we wash many of our products (but not all) and we don't use chemical pesticides, there may be field dirt or other residue.
 And yes, you may even find a bug (or slug!) in your veggies!
-Please wash your veggies and fruit before eating. - Beets and Peppers store best in plastic bags in the crisper drawer. - Fingerling Potatoes should be stored in a paper bag (not plastic) in a cool, dark place away from onions.
+Please wash your veggies and fruit before eating. - Basil should be placed in a jar with water on the counter like flowers in a vase.
+Since you have the rootball intact, the basil will last much longer.
+Do not refrigerate! - Beets and Peppers store best in plastic bags in the crisper drawer. - Fingerling Potatoes should be stored in a paper bag (not plastic) in a cool, dark place away from onions.
 Fingerlings are very susceptible to greening so make sure they are in a dark area.
 Don't store them in the refrigerator! - Peaches should be refrigerated if they are ripe.
 The peaches had been stored in the walk-in cooler at the orchard to slow down their ripening process.
 If they need a bit more time to ripen (hard as a rock), store them out of the sunlight on the countertop until they are soft and aromatic 2-4 days.
 Once they are ripe, place them in a plastic bag in the fridge.
-Use ripe peaches within a week. - Onions store well in a paper bag in a cool dark place with good circulation away from potatoes.
-Potatoes give off moisture that can cause onions to rot. - Microgreens store well in their container.
+Use ripe peaches within a week. - Garlic is best stored in a cool dark place or in a bowl on the counter (away from the sun).
+Do not store in the refrigerator! - Microgreens store well in their container.
 Make sure to wash and spin dry them in a salad spinner before eating!
 The container is compostable so please return it for recycling or drop it off at the compost bins at Cobblestone Farmers Market. - Tomatoes belong on the kitchen counter.
-Do not refrigerate! - Summer squashes are surprisingly perishable; avoid washing them until just before using - based on this advice, your squash have not been washed!
-They also can dehydrate quickly.
-Put it in a perforated plastic bag and store in the crisper drawer of your fridge.
+Do not refrigerate!

 Please enjoy this week's adventure in fresh, Organic and local food!
-Until next week,